yusuf8ahmed/Wsimple/Readme.md

   </a>
 </p>

+## Project Status

+Hi there, this project is currently completed and has reached all of its goals.
+Thank you to everybody who downloaded it for making this such a good learning opportunity for me.
+Okay back to business now since the project is completed this repo will be archived and sadly I will not be accepting any PRs to focus on my other projects.
+Thank you and peace outtt :rocket:

 ## What is the Wsimple project?
 Welcome!
 This project is an API and Web interface(In-development) for Wealthsimple Trade.
 The main goal of this project is to give developers the ability to create projects while hooking them straight into their Wealthsimple Trade account.
 Click [Here](https://yusuf8ahmed.github.io/Wsimple/api/api.html#app.api.api.Wsimple) for API wrapper documentation.
 When looking for a specific function use the left navbar to find it.